NikosRig/PHP-Docker-Environment/README.md

 ## Composer

-PHP Composer is by default installed in the php fpm container In order to use it you have first find php fpm container id
+PHP Composer is by default installed into the phpfpm container.
+In order to use it you have first find php fpm container id.

 ```
 docker ps -a
 ```

 Then you can execute your composer command as follows below.
-By default working directory is your project's path
+By default working directory is your project's path.

 ```
 docker exec 'your php fpm container id here' composer 'your command here'